Dreams

 1. Introduction

 We all dream, with a third of our life spent in the dreaming state as we sleep.
-Most people have difficulty remembering dreams (well, the present writer does) but then sometimes we do, if only briefly and not completely.
+Most people have difficulty remembering dreams - well, the present writer does; but then sometimes we do remember, if only briefly and not completely.
 Strange that....
-There are little dreams and big dreams, some that are brief, random incidents; others that are stories, events which feel very real.
-Feelings can also be associated with dreams - happiness, sadness, indifferance, distain, anger, wonder, etc. And sometimes the memory of the dream is so strong that it stays with the dreamer, or it appears out of the blue during their waking state, causing them to wonder if it actually happened or not.
-In rare instances dreams are recorded and might even be published, or refkected in works of art.
+There are little dreams and big dreams; some that are brief, random incidents; others that are stories, events which feel very real.
+Feelings can also be associated with dreams - happiness, sadness, indifference, disdain, anger, wonder, etc. And sometimes the memory of the dream is so strong that it stays with the dreamer, or it appears out of the blue during their waking state, causing them to wonder if it actually happened or not.
+In rare instances dreams are recorded by the dreamer and might even be published, or reflected in works of art.
 This was the case with J.R.R.
 Tolkien and his 1945 short story Leaf by Niggle, wherein he had a dream, woke up, wrote it down, and issued it shortly thereafter (Organ 2015).
-That story had autobiographical elements, like so many dreams, though these are not always easy to identify, as the individual having the dream is not usually seen in the dream, though the dreamer may realise or feel that it is them observing the events.
-Most dreams have a surreal or phantasmagorical aspect, and are not merely replications of real events, but unique, phantasmagorical creations.
+That dream and manifestation as a story was of an autobiographical and allegorical nature, like so many dreams.
+However the personal aspect is not always easy to identify, as the individual having the dream is not usually seen in the dream, though the dreamer may realise or feel that it is them observing the events.
+Most dreams have a surreal or phantasmagorical aspect, and are not merely replications of real events, but unique, fantastical creations.
 They can be wild and crazy, inexplicable, profound or disturbing.
 How and why does that happen?
 What are dreams?

 ---------------------